Robots.txt Setup and Analysis: All You Need to Know

 What is a robots.txt file?

-A robots.txt file is a text document located in the root directory of a website, containing information specifically intended for search engine crawlers.
+A robots.txt file is a text document located in the root directory of a website.
+The information it contains is intended specifically for search engine crawlers.
 It instructs them on which URLs, including pages, files, folders, etc., should be crawled and which ones should not.
-While the presence of this file is not mandatory for a website’s operation of the website, its correct setup is crucial for effective SEO.
+While the presence of this file is not mandatory for a website to function, it must be set up correctly for proper SEO.

 The decision to use robots.txt was made back in 1994 as part of the Robot Exclusion Standard.
 According to Google Search Central, the primary purpose of this file is not to hide web pages from search results, but instead to limit the number of requests made by robots to sites and to reduce server load.